 Eleanor McEvoy, Jack L, Saint Sister or Niall Toner have been our musical guests, not to mention David Turpin, Miss Truly Divine, the Reverend JM’s Panic Worship, Lorraine McColgan, The Man Whom, Corner Boy, Alice Jago, The Poison Hearts, The Revelator Orchestra and again … many more.

 In our Ciné Sweetcake slot, we present a short Irish film each time, and have been honoured to present a hugely diverse body of work from a range of established and emerging Irish film makers.
 We’ll be uploading a video gallery very soon.

 Circus performers include Wales’s Bullzini (Christopher Dafydd), and favourite comedians are Italy’s Carlo Jacucci or Paul Tylak.
 Dancers have brought moves from sultry tango from Hernán Catvin to classic bellydance from Serena and Hossam Ramzy or Sandstorm Dance, with some kickass Irish Sean Nós in between.
 Our Burly guests have included the extraordinary Bella A GoGo and Azaria Starfire.
 We’ve been lucky enough to work with some fantastic photographers like Filip Naum, Arek Wnuk, Alan Mahon, Michael Duggan and videographers like Lisa Sills, Ewa Neumann.
 We are in the process of uploading a range of galleries that will reflect this diversity over the coming months.

-We’re looking forward to seeing our audience live in the theatre soon, but meantime check out our first live online cabaret, the “Cois Tine” cabaret live from our hearth to your screen:
+We’re looking forward to seeing our audience live in the theatre soon, but meantime check out the video, by Michael Duggan, of our most recent live online cabaret, the “WEXLIT” cabaret – part of the Wexford Literary Festival 2020: